Register a death

 How much does it cost?

-If it is our mistake then there is no charge.
-However, during your appointment the registrar will double-check all the information you've provided.
+During your appointment the registrar will double-check all the information you've provided.
 It's your responsibility to confirm this is accurate (including all spellings, dates and addresses).
 When the registration is complete the register page becomes a legal document and cannot be altered without a statutory fee being incurred.

-If it is the customer's mistake then the fee to consider the correction application will be up to £90.
+The fee to consider the correction application will be up to £90.
 Please note that consideration does not guarantee the correction application will be accepted.

 How do I get it changed?